Foley-backed SPAC agrees to $7.3 billion deal with Blackstone's Alight

 (Reuters) - A blank-check firm backed by prominent investor Bill Foley has agreed to take Alight Solutions LLC, the U.S. benefits services provider owned by buyout firm Blackstone Group, public in a deal valued at $7.3 billion, the companies said on Monday.

-Reuters was first to report on Sunday that Foley Trasimene Acquisition Corp was nearing a deal to take Alight public.
+Reuters was first to report on Sunday that special purpose acquisition company (SPAC) Foley Trasimene Acquisition Corp was nearing a deal with Alight.

-The deal includes an investment of $1.55 billion from a number of investors, including a $250 million investment from Cannae Holdings Inc, and a $150 million investment from Fidelity National Title Insurance Co, Chicago Title Insurance Co and Commonwealth Land Title Insurance Co.
+Funding for the deal includes a so-called private investment in public equity (PIPE) of $1.55 billion.
+Alight’s existing owners will retain a stake once it is listed on the New York Stock Exchange under the symbol “ALIT”.

 Foley Trasimene’s shares rose 9.4% in premarket trading.